Democracy Marchers Defy Police Ban in Hong Kong

-Protesters in Hong Kong once again defied a police ban Sunday to march through the enclave’s downtown districts in their push for greater political freedom.
+Protesters in Hong Kong once again defied a police ban Sunday to march through the enclave’s downtown districts in their push for greater political freedom, but what began as a peaceful demonstration quickly turned violent.

+Shortly after the march began, protesters set up barricades on Harcourt Road, near the city’s legislature and main government offices, and hurled bricks and petrol bombs.
+Police responded with water cannon, rubber bullets, and tear gas, while the legislature was evacuated.

+Local news broadcasts showed protesters burning the Chinese flag and tearing down and burning a large banner that had been erected to commemorate China’s upcoming national day on Oct.
+1.

+Protesters also vandalized subway stations, venting their fury at a train operator that they accuse of being in league with the the authorities by transporting riot police to demonstrations but shutting stations when protesters need to leave.

-Shopping malls, department stores and office buildings in the tourist and retail district of Causeway Bay pulled their shutters down around lunchtime as protesters began to congregate.
-Many carried the U.S. flag, and even banners for President Donald Trump’s reelection campaign, as they flooded the streets in their thousands chanting “Resist Beijing!
+Earlier in the day, protesters waved the U.S. flag, and even banners for President Donald Trump’s reelection campaign, as they flooded the streets in their thousands chanting “Resist Beijing!
 Liberate Hong Kong!”

-The former British colony’s democracy movement has repeatedly called for foreign intervention in its struggles with Beijing.
-Earlier on Sunday, a few dozen protesters gathered at the British consulate, waving Union Jacks and singing “God Save the Queen” as they petitioned Whitehall for assistance.
+A few dozen protesters also gathered at the British consulate, waving Union Jacks and singing “God Save the Queen” as they petitioned Whitehall for assistance

 “I guess this is our last hope,” said 46-year-old marcher Selina, in reference to the appeals to Western powers for support.
 “Maybe with Trump or American help we can stop the police violence.”